tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DS-Authentication.md

 ---

 ## What is 3DS?
-3DS (Three-Domain Secure) is a messaging protocol that enables the issues to authenticate their cardholders during the online shops.
-This authentication is performed before authorize the transaction and follows the next flow.
+3DS (Three-Domain Secure) is a messaging protocol that enables the issuers to authenticate their cardholders during the online shops.
+This authentication is performed before the transaction is authorized and follows the next flow.

 ![](/assets/3DS/3DS_whatis_en.png)